Advanced-computer-lab-2024/wingGo/README.md

 ### Tourism Governer
 - View a list of all my created activities, itineraries and museums and historical places.
+- Edit the information of a created place.

 ## Code Examples